How Accurate Are Smart Scales?

 Why Foot-to-Foot Scales Struggle

-Most bathroom scales measure “foot-to-foot” impedance, meaning the current travels up one leg and down the other.
-It barely reaches your torso or arms.
-This is why:
+Most bathroom scales measure "foot-to-foot" impedance — the current travels up one leg and back down the other, barely reaching your torso or arms.
+This creates predictable errors:

-• Apple-shaped bodies (mostly belly fat) often get underestimated fat readings because the current misses the storage site.
+• Apple-shaped bodies (carrying fat around the belly) tend to get underestimated fat readings because the current misses the primary storage site.

-• Pear-shaped bodies may get overestimated readings as the current passes through leg and hip fat.
+• Pear-shaped bodies may get overestimated readings as the current passes directly through leg and hip fat.

-Higher-end devices with "handlebar" electrodes add hand-to-foot pathways, but they still rely on algorithms to fill in the gaps.
+Higher-end scales with "handlebar" electrodes add hand-to-foot pathways for a more complete picture, but they still rely on algorithms to fill in the gaps that direct measurement would answer.

-What the Research Shows vs. DEXA: Weight Is Solid, Body Comp Is Not
+What the Research Shows: Weight Is Accurate, Body Composition Is Not

-DEXA is widely used as a reference method for body composition because it uses dual-energy X-ray absorptiometry to directly quantify fat mass, lean mass, and bone mineral content (see our DEXA scan overview and guide).
+DEXA is the reference standard for body composition research because it uses dual-energy X-ray absorptiometry to directly measure fat mass, lean mass, and bone mineral content — not estimate it from electrical resistance.

-A 2021 study published in PMC compared three commercially available smart scales against DEXA in a clinical population.
-The findings were stark:
+A 2021 study published in JMIR mHealth compared three commercially available smart scales against DEXA in a clinical population.
+The results were clear:

-• Muscle/Lean Estimates: Were biased in different directions depending on the brand.
+• Muscle/lean estimates: Biased in different directions depending on the brand.

 A white piece of paper with lines on a brown clipboard, a black pen, and a glass of water, all resting on a light brown wooden table.